-Voted one of the World's Top 50 Creative Thinkers by New York's Creativity Magazine, Will was previously a Director of The Tate Gallery for 7 years until 2009, where he was responsible for Tate Online - the UK's most popular art website, where he worked with an extraordinary team of dedicated editors and programmers who won numerous awards including a Bafta and a Webby.
+Voted one of the World's Top 50 Creative Thinkers by New York's Creativity Magazine, Will was previously a Director of The Tate Gallery for 7 years until 2009, where he was responsible for Tate Online - the UK's most popular art website, where he worked with an extraordinary team of dedicated editors and programmers who won numerous awards including a BAFTA and a Webby.

-Whilst at the Tate he set up a TV production unit, making arts programmes for Channel 4 and ITV and finalised a movie deal with Aardman Animation shortly before leaving.
+Whilst at the Tate, he set up a TV production unit, making arts programmes for Channel 4 and ITV and finalised a movie deal with Aardman Animation shortly before leaving.
 He also created Tate Etc, the UK's highest-circulation art magazine.

 Will Gompertz began his life in the arts just below the bottom rung of the ladder as an 18-year-old shop assistant in Our Price Records.
 This was followed by stints as a holiday camp entertainer (at the same place where Hi-De-Hi was filmed), as a stagehand at Sadler's Wells theatre and as a runner for a television production company.

 In his early twenties, Will co-founded “Shots”, a global magazine/DVD covering short films, pop promos and commercials (which he eventually sold and is now owned by Emap).
-And for the past 20 years he has published, edited and written about the arts for a range of publications including the Times and the Guardian.
+And for the past 25+ years he has published, edited and written about the arts for a range of publications including the Times and the Guardian.